jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 * There are many possible ways one could implement a stack data structure
 * But, all implementations must be a *stack*

-    * They must follow our definition of a stack ADT
+    * They must follow definition of what a stack ADT is

-* In Java, we can create an **interface** that defines what the operations of the stack ADT are without actually implementing it
+* In Java, one can create an **interface** that defines what the operations of the stack ADT are
+* However, the interface only defines the *what*

+    * Interfaces do not define the *how*

-* Then, when someone implements the stack ADT, the interface will make sure that the implementation *implements* the operators
+* If someone wants to implement the *how* of a stack ADT, they implement the interface

+    * The interface dictates what must be implemented
+    * If the implementation does not implement the interface completely, a compile time error will occur

-* The interface will simply be a list of *abstract methods* and relevant constants
+* Ultimately, an interface is simply a list of *abstract methods* and relevant constants

-    * Abstract methods are the method signature/header with no actual body
+    * Abstract methods are the method signature with no actual body

-    * Our methods will be ``public``
-        * ``public int someMethod(int a, int b);``
+        * ``int someMethod(int a, int b);``
-        * Although, we don't actually have to say ``public`` here since it has to be
+        * No visibility modifier is included as it must be public

-    * Constants will be ``static final``
+    * Relevant constants will be ``static final``

 Stack Interface
 ------------------

+* Below is the Stack interface

+    * It only includes the *what*
+    * No actual implementation of any method is included

 .. code-block:: java
     :linenos: